simonhorridge/Logic.TechnicalAssessment/README.md

 # Logic Technical Assement

-This test is designed to test to assess real-world skills of C#, MVC and ajax/jQuery.
+This test is designed to test to assess real-world skills of C#, MVC, Razor and ajax/jQuery.
 You are advised to read the whole task before starting.
+For the sake of the assessment, you should favour "out of the box" MVC/Razor language features over "hand-rolled" solutions where possible.

 You may complete this however you see fit.
 Feel free to use online resources and include nuget packages as required.
 Also, please change/move/refactor existing code as you see fit.
 That being said, please note you will be expected to talk through your solution if you are selected for interview.